 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate increased from 0.0% in June 2016 to 0.1% in July 2016.
-According to the model, the probability that the U.S. is currently in a recession continues to be insignificant.
+The aggregate recession model probability estimate remained constant at 0.2% in July 2017.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate